Football and Fights: Why Domestic Violence Reports Jump at Certain Times of the Year

 Remember: Leaving a violent relationship takes determination and careful planning.
 Studies show that leaving is the most dangerous and lethal time for survivors.

 Ask your loved one what they need and reassure them that you are there to help.
 You can get creative in the ways and times you offer help.
-In a time full of fear and anxiety, you can be their calm.
-You can be their hope.
+In a time full of fear and anxiety, you can be their safe haven.
+Because while staying home to watch football may be one way people are helping curb the spread of COVID-19, it's likely anything but safe for those in an abusive relationship.

 - Learn more about sexual assault and domestic violence services at Methodist Hospital, Methodist Women's Hospital and Methodist Jennie Edmundson Hospital